ml-research/FEATHERS/README.md

 For Fedex the only thing you can configure is the hyperparameter-search space, except for techincal stuff like the ports and GPUs being used in the `config.py`-file inside the `fedex`-directory.
 This can be done as described for HANF, however this time you have to use the `hyperparameters.py`-file in the `fedex`-directory.
 Starting the experiment works similar to HANF experiments:
 1. Run the server by `python server.py`
 2. Run the clients by `python clients.py`

+## Setting up DARTS (federated) Experiments
+You can use our code to also run DARTS (federated).
+To do so, just ensure that the search space does not allow any randomness, i.e. ensure that the search space contains the same hyperparameters only.
+Then you can set the number of exploration phases (in the `hanf_strategy.py` in `hanf`) to 1.
+With this you can run DARTS in a federated fashion.
+If you then set the number of clients to 1, you obtain original DARTS described in [this paper](https://arxiv.org/abs/1806.09055).